hexagoncircle/ryan-mulligan-dev/src/blog/invert-media-queries.md

 ## Future CSS solutions

-Level 4 [media query range contexts](https://www.bram.us/2021/10/26/media-queries-level-4-media-query-range-contexts/), which is getting closer to full modern browser support, will allow use of the same value:
+Level 4 [media query range contexts](https://www.bram.us/2021/10/26/media-queries-level-4-media-query-range-contexts/), which are getting closer to full modern browser support, will allow use of the same value:

 ```css
 /* @media (max-width: 599px) becomes */